fr4iser90/2d_server_backed_client/README.md

 ## Disclaimer

-The code is **totally BS**.
-It’s a mess, and most of it doesn’t work yet.
-I’m just playing around, so don’t expect anything functional, but feel free to explore!
+The code is currently a work in progress and is not fully functional.
+I’m in the experimental phase, so things might be messy and incomplete.
+I’m learning and exploring, and I appreciate any feedback or suggestions you might have.

 Enjoy messing around with this chaotic project! :)